White Palace (film): Plot

-Nora is angry after Max has lied to her about his friend Neil's wedding and that he didn't take her.
+Nora is angry after Max lied to her about his friend Neil's wedding and that he did not take her.
 They argue about how Max keeps their relationship a secret and that he is probably ashamed of being seen with her.
-Nora's sister, Judy (Eileen Brennan), meets Max the following day and explains to him, in Nora's absence, how they were abandoned as children and that she left a young Nora to fend for herself.
+Nora's sister, Judy, meets Max the following day and explains to him, in Nora's absence, how they were abandoned as children and that she left a young Nora to fend for herself.
 Judy also explains that Nora's son drowned.

 While at the supermarket with Nora, Max leaves her at the counter and runs into Neil's wife, Rachel, who invites him and his "mystery woman" to Thanksgiving.
 At Max's apartment, Nora hears a message on his answering machine inviting them to the Horowitzes' home for Thanksgiving.
-Nora brings up the subject to an initially hesitant Max; however, they resolve to attend as a couple.
+Nora brings up the subject to a hesitant Max; however, they resolve to attend as a couple.
 At the Thanksgiving dinner with Neil, Rachel, Mrs. Baron, Max's friends, and the Horowitz extended family make Nora uncomfortable.
 Following an argument between Nora and Neil's father, she walks out, Max and his mother following.
 After the dinner, Nora and Max argue in her house over what happened, and she tells him to leave.

-Some time later, Max finds Nora's house empty and a note explaining to him that she left and that he shouldn't come looking for her.
+Max later finds Nora's house empty and a note explaining to him that she left and that he should not come looking for her.
 He visits White Palace and is informed that Nora quit.
 He goes to a brunch with friends and meets Heidi Solomon, but cannot stop thinking about Nora.
 He then realizes that everyone around him seems stuck-up and obsessed with their "perfect" upper-middle class lives.
 He travels to New York to find Nora's sister Judy, and is informed that Nora is waitressing in a restaurant.
 Max finds Nora there and confesses his love to her, revealing that he quit his job and moved to New York to be with her.
-They reunite, kissing tenderly as patrons of the restaurant look on.
-Max playfully clears the table of its contents and lays a laughing Nora down on it, climbing on top of her and passionately kissing her, while the whole restaurant cheers and applauds.
+They reunite, kissing as patrons of the restaurant look on.
+Max clears the table of its contents and lays a laughing Nora down on it, climbing on top of her and kissing her, while the whole restaurant cheers and applauds.